"Kitschy, Kitschy Uncool"

 Furthermore, although the villain is portrayed as evil, the movie also suggests that the villain’s evil qualities are the result of other people, including a close family member, mistreating them.
 This explanation partly absolves the villain of guilt, but the actor playing the villain overplays the part by seeming to play the evil seductive qualities almost too strongly and too well.
 Thus, the explanation also does not fully make sense because the villain truly seems evil of their own accord.
 This, however, may be just an inconsequential quibble.
 After all, we’re dealing here with a B thriller that contains possibilities of high camp.
 To expect such a work to do the same things as, say, Alfred Hitchcock’s best efforts, may be silly, if not unfair.

+THE IN CROWD is a cheesy B-movie thriller about a young woman named Adrien who’s spent time in a psychiatric hospital for sexual obsession.
+Adrien’s doctor gets her a job at a posh seaside club, where adult children of the upper class gather to frolic, party and drink.
+The dark queen of this “in crowd” is Brittany Foster.
+Brittany takes a strange, even sexual, interest in Adrien.
+A battle of psychological wills ensues, violent twists occur, and Adrien finds the only person she can rely on to help her is an often besotted member of Brittany’s elite clique of rich acquaintances.
 Filled with attractive young stars lacking polish, THE IN CROWD misses opportunities for applying some wit and style to its story.
 The movie also includes a sleazy, pro-homosexual message where a young woman with true homosexual feelings becomes a poor victim of the killer.
 This message helps turn THE IN CROWD into vulgar kitsch.
 Accompanying this sleazy message is a flirtation with youthful sexuality and young bodies, but there is no nudity.
 Moral viewers may be thankful for this faux “restraint,” but it shows that the filmmakers lack the courage of their pagan convictions